Lateral spreading effects on VLBI radio images of neutron star merger jets: Synthetic radio images of spreading or non-spreading jets

-Recently, 2D (e.g. \citealt{granot_2018, Zrake_2018}) and 3D hydrodynamics models (\citealt{Nakar_2018_2}) have been used to obtain synthetic images in the context of the NS merger event GW170817.
+Recently, 2D (e.g. \citealt{granot_2018, Zrake_2018}) and 3D hydrodynamics models (\citealt{Nakar_2018_2}) have been used to obtain synthetic images in the context of the NS merger event GW170817. \cite{granot_2018} present radio images for a uniform ISM and different wind-like profiles.
+They find that the image centroid is initially dominated by the principal jet contribution, but when the counter jet becomes visible this component becomes dominant rather quickly. \cite{Zrake_2018} compare the evolution from successfully launched, anisotropic jets and choked jets, which give rise to a quasi-spherical explosion.
+They obtain the evolution of the image centroid and width, and find that, for GW170817-like events, the latter may be used to distinguish between the choked and successful jet scenarios.

 Semi-analytic models have been used extensively for light curve calculation, both for simple top-hat jets and diverse structured jets.
-Lateral spreading is generally introduced in semi-analytic models by assuming a simplified model, such as the formalism presented in \cite{granotpiran12}. \cite{Ryan_2020} and \cite{Lamb_2018} take similar approaches, modelling this feature as sound-speed expansion of the jet edges.
+Lateral spreading is generally introduced in semi-analytic models by assuming a simplified model, such as the formalism presented in \cite{granotpiran12}. \cite{Lamb_2018} and \cite{Ryan_2020} take similar approaches, modelling this feature as sound-speed expansion of the jet edges.
 However, the application of semi-analytic models to imaging in the literature is generally limited to non-spreading jets.
 Semi-analytic imaging was presented in \cite{Gill_2018} for Gaussian and power law structured, non-spreading jets; see also \cite{Ghirlanda_2019}.
-In \cite{Lu_2020}, a semi-analytic effective 1-D formalism is presented for which lateral spreading is derived by considering momentum conservation and pressure gradients (in this paper the authors show the evolution of the numerical grid points, but explicit imaging is not provided).
+In \cite{Lu_2020}, a semi-analytic effective 1-D formalism is presented for which lateral spreading is derived by considering momentum conservation and pressure gradients (in this paper the authors show the evolution of the numerical grid points, but explicit imaging is not provided). \cite{dufflas2018} has also given detailed studies of the spreading process.

 Once the solid angle of the jet increases significantly, the jet decelerates faster.
 The effect of lateral spreading is not substantial significant in the rising part of the light curves, however, the light curve, where $\nu<\nu_m$, peaks earlier when lateral spreading is included.
 The decay index after the jet break, or peak for an off-axis observer, depends on the lateral spreading.